mit-mc-clas12/documentation/mysqlReadme.md

 cat d.back | mysql -h jsubmit.jlab.org -u ungaro -p clas12Backup

-note: when running python utils/create_database.py the credentials in msqlrw.txt should be the ones of the user that created the DB
+note: when running python3 utils/create_database.py the credentials in msqlrw.txt should be the ones of the user that created the DB